SmitPatel-31/tf-aws-infra/README.md

    - Check AWS Console to confirm resources are provisioned correctly.
    - Use `aws s3 ls` to verify the S3 bucket.
    - Use `aws rds describe-db-instances` to check the RDS instance.
+   - Use `aws logs describe-log-groups` to verify CloudWatch logging.

 ### Destroy Infrastructure
 To tear down the infrastructure when no longer needed: